tatwairungu/TrackDeni/TrackDeni_Progress_Report.md

 - ✅ Enhanced authentication with email, Google, and phone options
 - ✅ Cross-device synchronization verified and working perfectly
 - ✅ Production-ready security rules tested and validated

-**Recommendation:** Proceed with M-Pesa payment integration to complete the MVP and launch to production.
-All core infrastructure including authentication, data sync, and security rules are now production-ready.
+- ✅ Full PWA deployment with offline capabilities
+- ✅ Live production application accessible worldwide

+**Recommendation:** The MVP is essentially complete and ready for user testing.
+Proceed with M-Pesa payment integration to enable real Pro upgrades, then focus on user acquisition and feedback collection.

 ---